 To add to my astonishment, I put on my tee-shirt that used to fit fairly loose only to find it super snug in the . . . ahem . . . chest area.
 I looked like I had just gotten a boob job.
 Where did these big fellas come from?
 I paused and gazed at myself in the mirror.

 This is not how I envisioned my first days as a mom.
 I had expected my body to go back to how it was before.
 Clearly, I was wrong.
-Slowly, my eyes made it’s way to the pouch on my tummy, the pouch that safely held my child for the last 40 weeks.
+Slowly, my eyes made their way to the pouch on my tummy, the pouch that safely held my child for the last 40 weeks.
 I looked back at my chest, the chest that was designed to sustain her life with nourishment.
 All of the sudden, a feeling of awe overcame me.
 A mother’s body is truly amazing.
 I couldn’t help but feel proud, and I never felt more beautiful.